-socket: sockdom: AF_INET, socktype: SOCK_RAW
+socket: sockdom: AF_INET, socktype: SOCK_RAW The third argument has not been translated because it is irrelevant on the supported Unix systems.

 While many argument translators are fairly simple, translating filenames is more complicated.
 Filenames in Unix are relative to the current working directory of a process.
 In order to translate a filename into an unambiguous absolute path name, we need to know the current working directory of the monitored application even if it is working in a chroot environment.
-Additionally, all symbolic links in components of the file name need to be resolved so that access restrictions imposed by policy can not be circumvented by an adversary.
+Additionally, all symbolic links in components of the filename need to be resolved so that access restrictions imposed by policy cannot be circumvented by an adversary1.

 The translators also act as argument normalizers.
 The argument replacement framework is used to replace the original arguments with their translation.
-As the kernel sees only normalized arguments, an adversary can not use misleading arguments to circumvent a security policy.
-The kernel installs the rewritten arguments on the stack of the monitored process before resuming execution of the system call.
+As the kernel sees only normalized arguments, an adversary cannot use misleading arguments to circumvent a security policy.
+The kernel makes the rewritten arguments available to the monitored process via a lookaside buffer before resuming execution of the system call.
+Furthermore, we disallow the process to follow any symbolic links because no component of a normalized filename contains symbolic links that should be followed.

-A policy statement that permits the creation of raw

-sockets might look like this:
+A policy statement that permits the creation of raw sockets might look like this: